Wysoczany: History

-To 1914 in Sanok County Office, the judicial district in Bukowsko.
-In 1843 the village had 1172 inhabitants and 582 houses, pow. the village was 7.13 km2, with a population of Eastern Orthodox, Roman Catholics, and Jews.
-In 1936 the village had 634 inhabitants and in 2010 the village had 110 inhabitants.
+To 1914, in Sanok County Office, the judicial district in Bukowsko.
+In 1843, the village had 1,172 inhabitants and 582 houses, pow. the village was 7.13 km2, with a population of Greek Catholic, Roman Catholics, and Jews.
+In 1936, the village had 634 inhabitants, and in 2010, the village had 110 inhabitants.
 Part of the village was Wólka Kożuszne (167 inhabitants).
 The village has a stud farm and several farm tourism.
 From November 1918 to January 1919, it was part of the Komancza Republic.

 After 1944, the local Rusyny Ruthenians Ukrainians deported to the Ukrainian SSR and they found the resettled population exchange.

-In the years 1975-1998 belonged to the village administrative regional capital Rzeszów.
+Between 1975 and 1998, the village belonged to administrative regional capital Rzeszów.